Gertrude Stein: Political views

 A poem entitled "The Reverie of the Zionist" appears in Stein's posthumous collection Painted Lace and Other Pieces.
 The scholar Barbara Will has described "The Reverie of the Zionist" as "an obscure and fragmentary modernist dialogue."
 The poem includes the following lines:

 I saw all this to prove that Judaism should be a question of religion.

 Don't talk about race.
 Race is disgusting if you don't love your country.

 I don't want to go to Zion.

 This is an expression of Shem.

 While identified with the modernist movements in art and literature, Stein's political affiliations were a mix of reactionary and progressive ideas.
 She was outspoken in her hostility to some liberal reforms of progressive politics.
 To Stein, the Industrial Revolution had acted as a negative societal force, disrupting stability, degrading values, and subsequently affecting cultural decline.
-Stein idealized the 18th century as the golden age of civilization, epitomized in America as the era of its founding fathers and what was in France, the glory of its pre-revolutionary Ancien Régime.
+Stein idealized the 18th century as the golden age of civilization, epitomized in the US by the era of its founding fathers and, in France, by the glory of its pre-revolutionary Ancien Régime.
 At the same time, she was pro-immigrant, pro-democratic, and anti-patriarchal.
-Her last major work was the libretto of the feminist opera The Mother of Us All (1947) about the socially progressive suffragette movement and another work from this time, Brewsie and Willie (1946), expressed strong support for American G.I.s.
+Her last major work, the libretto of the feminist opera The Mother of Us All (1947), concerned the socially progressive suffragette movement; another late work, Brewsie and Willie (1946), expressed strong support for US military personnel.